Self-isolating is an experience you won’t soon forget

-Go easy on yourself, and remember that taking care of yourself is critical during the next 14 days.
+Go easy on yourself, and remember that taking care of yourself is critical.
 Self-care includes all the activities you do to consciously take care of your physical, mental and emotional health.
 The resources on this page, from workouts and access to counselling, to recommended mindfulness apps and more, will hopefully help you.
 Assuming you’re feeling well, resilience, a positive outlook, an adventurous spirit and outstanding self-care are all your allies on this journey.

 If you start experiencing symptoms, use this self-assessment tool to determine your next steps, and let the Front Desk staff (or your Residence Life Manager) know that you are feeling ill.
 After doing the self-assessment tool, if you still have questions, contact your healthcare provider or call 8-1-1 for guidance.
 If the symptoms are severe, such as shortness of breath or chest pain, call 9-1-1 or go to the nearest Emergency Department.
 Virtual appointments can be arranged with a doctor, nurse or other medical professional through the UBC Student Health Service.

 Maintaining an exercise regime is important to mental and physical wellbeing.

 Keeping your body moving has so many benefits, especially in times of stress.
 Exercise elevates mood and mental resilience, it helps build a strong immune system, enhances focus, concentration and memory, and it improves good sleep.
 If you are feeling well, try out some of the many great options for staying active, even in small spaces: